 For now-Bengali people, it is a rolled pancake stuffed with coconut and jaggery or sadness.
 Patisapta specially preserved for Makar Sankranti and is always made at home.
 The pancake batter is made with maida (all-purpose flour), semolina, and rice flour, and is mixed with milk.
 Sometimes the filling is made with sugar instead of jaggery, which isn’t my favorite kind.
 Some even drizzle a bit of sweet, thickened milk on top of the roll before serving.

 Lubanga Latika is a famous Bengali sweet made with maida ( refined flour ), khoya, grated coconut, nuts, raisins, and cardamom were refined flour pastry, stuffed with a mix of khoya, grated coconut, nuts, raisins, and cardamom then folded like an envelope, held together with a stick of clove, it is then fried in ghee, and soaked in thick sugar syrup for a little while to make it extra, how shall we put it, sinful?

 10. Kalo Jam

-Kalo Jam or Kala Jamun in Hindi is a delicate sweet which is truly satisfied your taste bud.
-As like Jamun, it looks black from outside and when took a bite, it red coloured appeared from inside.
+Kalo Jam or Kala Jamun in Hindi is a delicately sweet, which is truly satisfied your taste bud.
+As like Jamun, it looks black from outside and then took a bite, it red-colored appeared from inside.
 This black beauty made from channa ( cottage cheese ), khoya.
-Like Gulab Jamun, it is also fried then soaked in sugar syrup but instead of serving in sugar syrup it had been take out from the syrup then served with dry khoya top in it.
+Like Gulab Jamun, it is also fried then soaked in sugar syrup, but instead of serving in sugar syrup, it had been take out from the syrup then served with dry khoya top in it.